deltachat/deltachat-pages/sq/help.md

 - Shihni [Standarde të përdorur në Delta Chat]({% include standards-url %}).

-### Si financohet zhvillimi i Delta Chat-it?
+### How are Delta Chat developments funded?

 First of all, Delta Chat does not receive any Venture Capital and is not indebted, and under no pressure to produce huge profits, or to sell users and their friends and family to advertisers (or worse).

-Deri këtu, zhvillimi i Delta Chat-it është financuar nga katër burime kryesore:
+Delta Chat developments have so far been funded from four major sources:

-- Projekti [NEXTLEAP](https://nextleap.eu) i BE-së financoi kërkimin dhe sendërtimin e grupeve të verifikuar dhe protokolle ujdisje kontaktesh më 2017 dhe 2018.
+- The [NEXTLEAP](https://nextleap.eu) EU project funded the research and implementation of verified groups and setup contact protocols in 2017 and 2018.

 - The [Open Technology Fund](https://opentechfund.org) has given two grants.
   The first 2018/2019 grant (~$200K) majorly improved the Android app